Clearwater Wrongful Death Attorney

 Florida Wrongful Death Lawyers

 After losing a loved one, the last thing you want to think about is taking legal action.
-However, prompt action is often necessary to determine who is the wrongdoer, the extent of negligence involved and to preserve any evidence necessary to illustrate the negligence of another.
+But, prompt action is often necessary to determine who is the wrongdoer, the extent of negligence involved and to preserve any evidence necessary to illustrate the negligence of another.

 In order for an estate to have a proper cause of action in accordance with Florida's Wrongful Death Act, the following elements must be met:

-1.)
-Death of a person,
+1.) death of a person,